alurm/json2dir/README.md

 # Using `json2dir` as a `home-manager` alternative for managing dotfiles

-One way to use this tool is in conjunction with Nix to generate the JSON describing our dotfiles.
+One way to use this tool is in conjunction with Nix to generate the JSON describing the wanted dotfiles.
 Look at [home.md](home.md) for details.

+Note that using Nix is not a requirement.
+You can also use JSON directly, generate it with Cue, or do something totally different.
+Possibilities are endless!

 # Input schema